Scholarships and Awards

 Recipient:

 Established to honor the memory of Glen A. Mann, a longtime faculty member in the physics department who was interested in the experimental infrared spectroscopy of molecules.
-The scholarship was created by Mrs. Glen Mann, the Mann family, and friends of Glen Mann and is awarded to incoming freshmen with outstanding high school records.
+The scholarship was created by Mrs. Glen Mann, the Mann family, and friends of Glen Mann and is awarded to undergraduate students in the Department of Physics and Astronomy.

 The Gott Gold Tooth Award